Frequently Asked Questions

 1. Who has authority to place me in State Active Duty?

-Per statute, the Governor has authority to activate soldiers into State Active Duty.
+Per statute, the Governor has authority to activate members of the Alaska Organized Militia into State Active Duty.
 The Commissioner of Department of Military and Veterans Affairs/The Adjutant General is delegated this authority for activation in the event of wildfires.

 Per Governor's General Order Number 2020-02 (March 13, 2020) — authority has been extended to the Adjutant General to activate forces of the organized militia.